Practicum Placement 2 PG (6314.6)

-Students are required to attend the University of Canberra Psychology Clinic two full days per week (9am to 5.30pm) for a minimum of 17 (or more) weeks until the requirements in relation to client contact, supervision, and attainment of core competencies have been met.
+Students are required to attend the University of Canberra Psychology Clinic for two full days per week (9am to 5.30pm) for a minimum of 17 weeks until all assessment items (including special assessment requirements described in section 5b of this unit outline) are complete.

 Required IT skills

 This unit has pre-placement requirements.
 Students have already met many pre-placement requirements for 6313 (Placement 1) prior to starting in the Psychology Clinic.
 In addition to these requirements students are required to be up to date with both their immunisations and TB screening.
 Information in relation to pre-placement requirements can be obtained from the Placement Requirements website and/or the Placement Office.

 It is the student's responsibility to ensure that they are compliant with all pre-placement requirements.
 Students are required to complete details relating to pre-placement requirements in InPlace (inplace.canberra.edu.au).
 If you have any queries related to InPlace please contact firstname.lastname@example.org.

 Students will not be allowed to start placement if they have not met pre-placement requirements.
 A delayed start to the placement must be approved by the Placement Coordinator.
 If not approved, the student will be required to withdraw from the unit.
 A failure to withdraw by Census date will result in a fail grade being awarded for this unit.

 Inherent requirements and fitness to practice